Ashley Alexandra Dupré

 Ashley Rae Maika DiPietro (born Ashley Youmans; April 30, 1985), better known by the stage name Ashley Alexandra Dupré, is a former call girl.
-She has worked as a sex columnist for the New York Post, and as a singer.
-She became a public figure when it was disclosed that she was the woman at the center of the Eliot Spitzer prostitution scandal.
-In that capacity, she was known as Kristen, the name she used as a call girl.
+She gained fame in 2008 for her role as "Kristen" in the Eliot Spitzer prostitution scandal, which led to the resignation of Eliot Spitzer as Governor of New York.

-Early life
+Early life and education

 Dupré spent her early childhood years in Beachwood, New Jersey, a borough near the Jersey Shore.
 Her father, William Youmans, owned a landscaping business and also worked as a salesman of surfing accessories.
 When her parents divorced, Dupré moved to Wall Township, New Jersey with her mother, Carolyn Capalbo, and her stepfather, Mike DiPietro, an oral surgeon.
 There, she attended Old Mill (elementary) School and Wall High School until her sophomore year, when she moved to Kill Devil Hills, North Carolina, to live with her father.
-On her MySpace page, Dupré described leaving home at age 17 to escape a broken family and abuse, but her aunt, Barbara Youmans of Seaside Heights, denied that Dupré had a difficult childhood.
+On her MySpace page, Dupré described leaving home at age 17 to escape a broken family and abuse.
+However, her aunt, Barbara Youmans of Seaside Heights, denied that Dupré had a difficult childhood.
 "She never had a bad life when she was growing up.
 She had the best of everything: bicycles, clothing, O'Neill surf boards. ...
 She was always dressed to kill and got everything she wanted."
+Dupré also claimed that her brother ran away from home when he was 15.

 In 2004, at the age of 19, Dupré moved to New York City in pursuit of a music career, and worked as a waitress at a dance club called Viscaya in the Chelsea district.
 She also worked at the clubs Pink Elephant and Retox.
 Jason Itzler, who ran a New York escort service called NY Confidential from 2003 to 2005, met Dupré while she was working as a cocktail waitress at the Hotel Gansevoort in 2004.
 Dupré began working for him on the side, using the alias Victoria.
 NY Confidential was shut down and Itzler sent to prison by Spitzer's New York State Attorney General's office in 2005.
-Dupré subsequently worked for NY Confidential's former CFO, who had opened Velvet Traces in Brooklyn.